 The relationship between bong and weed has long been part of cannabis culture.
 For decades, enthusiasts have paired the two as a traditional method of consumption, while modern trends have transformed the bong from a simple smoking device into a lifestyle accessory and even a statement piece.
 Today, the conversation around cannabis is broader than ever — encompassing design, culture, market trends, and personal identity.
 This raises an interesting question: is the bong and weed pairing still just a classic combination, or has it evolved into a modern cultural statement?
+The term bong and waterpipe can be used interchangeably, but what's the real difference between a bong and water pipe?

 The Historical Roots of Bong and Weed